awilliamson10/2004Scape-dev/docs/server/architecture/overview.md

 # Architecture Overview

-This document provides a high-level overview of the Lost City Server architecture, illustrating how different components interact to create a complete RuneScape 2 emulation system.
+This document provides a high-level overview of the 2004Scape Server architecture, illustrating how different components interact to create a complete RuneScape 2 emulation system.

 ## System Architecture

-The Lost City Server is built using a modular architecture that separates concerns and allows different components to evolve independently.
+The 2004Scape Server is built using a modular architecture that separates concerns and allows different components to evolve independently.
 The diagram below shows the main systems and their relationships:

 ```mermaid
 flowchart TD